Donald Trump Must Have Been Told Of Hacked Clinton Emails In Advance By George Papadopoulos, Experts Say

 “Papadopoulos appears say (get this) that he told the Greek Foreign Minister about the emails but not anyone on the Trump campaign.
 He worked for the Trump campaign, and they sent him to Greece to meet the Foreign Minister!
 So how does that make sense?”
 Abramson wrote on Twitter.

 Whether Trump or his campaign knew about the stolen emails in advance is a crucial point in the Russia collusion investigation.
-If Trump had advance knowledge that a crime had been committed by Russia to help his campaign, and he did nothing about it, that would be clear evidence of a conspiracy between Trump and Russia to commit election fraud, according to lawyer Lanny Davis, who represents Trump’s former “fixer” Michael Cohen.
+If Trump had advance knowledge that a crime would be committed by Russia to help his campaign, and he did nothing about it, that would be clear evidence of a conspiracy between Trump and Russia to commit election fraud, according to lawyer Lanny Davis, who represents Trump’s former “fixer” Michael Cohen.

-“If there is a conversation and a plan for there to be dirt on Hillary Clinton, and then someone knows the way you’re willing to get the dirt is a Russian agent called WikiLeaks. . . and then WikiLeaks hacks into an email account, which is a crime, then you have committed a crime of conspiracy,” Davis told The Washington Post, adding also that conspiracy could also be involved if “somebody knows about a crime about to be committed and doesn’t call the FBI.”.
+“If there is a conversation and a plan for there to be dirt on Hillary Clinton, and then someone knows the way you’re willing to get the dirt is a Russian agent called WikiLeaks… and then WikiLeaks hacks into an email account, which is a crime, then you have committed a crime of conspiracy,” Davis told The Washington Post, adding that conspiracy could also be involved if “somebody knows about a crime about to be committed and doesn’t call the FBI.”

 In February, as Inquisitr reported, Mueller was already asking witnesses about Trump’s possible advance knowledge of the Russian “dirt” emails.